CORRECTION: Corrected to show Bob Delaney voted for, not against, the emergency declaration.

 The agency authorized staff to expedite demolition of all or part of the building, up to the $2.7 million in the agency’s capital fund.

-Voting against the proposal was Steve Kramer, Frederick and Bob Delaney.
+Voting against the proposal was Steve Kramer and Frederick.